U.S. Paratroopers conduct sling load training in Poland

 |Downloads:

-This work, U.S. Paratroopers conduct sling load training in Poland [Image 4 of 4], by Sgt James Bourgeois, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Paratroopers conduct sling load training in Poland, by Sgt James Bourgeois, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT